-- Serve current and long-term projected electrical demand requirements in the Electrical Needs Area. - Increase system operational flexibility and maintain system reliability by creating system ties that establish the ability to transfer substations from the current Valley South System. - Transfer (or otherwise relieve4) a sufficient amount of electrical demand from the Valley South System to maintain a positive reserve capacity on the Valley South System through the 10-year planning horizon. - Provide safe and reliable electrical service consistent with SCE's Subtransmission Planning Criteria and Guidelines. - Increase electrical system reliability by constructing a project in a location suitable to serve the Electrical Needs Area (i.e., the area served by the existing Valley South System). - Meet project need while minimizing environmental impacts. - Meet project need in a cost-effective manner.
+- Serve current and long-term projected electrical demand requirements in the Electrical Needs Area. - Increase system operational flexibility and maintain system reliability by creating system ties that establish the ability to transfer substations from the current Valley South System. - Transfer (or otherwise relieve49) a sufficient amount of electrical demand from the Valley South System to maintain a positive reserve capacity on the Valley South System through the 10-year planning horizon. - Provide safe and reliable electrical service consistent with SCE's Subtransmission Planning Criteria and Guidelines. - Increase electrical system reliability by constructing a project in a location suitable to serve the Electrical Needs Area (i.e., the area served by the existing Valley South System). - Meet project need while minimizing environmental impacts. - Meet project need in a cost-effective manner.

-This Planning Study is intended to address the need and required timing for such a project, consider additional alternatives that can meet these project objectives, and help support a determination of which of the alternatives (including the ASP) best satisfies the project needs from the overall perspective of system benefit, cost and risk.
+This Planning Study is intended to address the need and required timing for such a project, consider additional alternatives that can meet these project objectives, and help support a determination of

-1 The 2018 adjusted peak demand, which includes weather adjustments to reflect a 1-in-5 year heat storm, was 99.9% of the Valley South System ultimate system design capacity (1,120 MVA).
+46 The 2018 adjusted peak demand, which includes weather adjustments to reflect a 1-in-5 year heat storm, was 99.9% of the Valley South System ultimate system design capacity (1,120 MVA).
+2019 adjusted peak loads were slightly lower than 2018.
+2020 adjusted peak loads have not yet been finalized but are expected to be similar to, or higher than, both 2018 and 2019 values based on the unadjusted values during the September 2020 heat storm.

-2 See Section 3.0 System Configuration for additional information related to Valley South's lack of system tie-line.

-3 See DATA REQUEST SET ED-Alberhill-SCE-JWS-2 Item H.
+27 See Section 3.0 System Configuration for additional information related to Valley South's lack of system tie-line.
+38 See DATA REQUEST SET ED-Alberhill-SCE-JWS-2 Item H.

-4 Clarified from original objectives so as not to preclude non-wires alternatives
+49 Clarified from original objectives so as not to preclude non-wires alternatives.